 - The Azure AD Connect server must have a full GUI installed.
 It is not supported to install on server core.

 - Azure AD Connect must be installed on Windows Server 2008 or later.
-This server may be a domain controller or a member server if using express settings.
-If you use custom settings, the server can also be stand-alone and does not have to be joined to a domain.
+This server may be a domain controller or a member server when using express settings.
+If you use custom settings, then the server can also be stand-alone and does not have to be joined to a domain.

 - The Azure AD Connect server must have .NET Framework 4.5.1 or later and Microsoft PowerShell 3.0 or later installed.